 Community Companion Home: These are private homes in which a family provides a home and care for up to three individuals with intellectual disabilities.
 A community companion home provides support services 24 hours a day.

-Continuing Care Retirement Communities: Provide a continuum of levels of care on the same campus.
+Life Plan Communities: Provide a continuum of levels of care on the same campus.
 Residents can move from independent living to assisted living to nursing home as their needs change.

 Nursing Homes: Nursing Homes are licensed facilities that provide 24-hour care including skilled nursing, rehabilitation, meals, personal care and supervision to people with unstable or chronic conditions.